MehdiKhiatiDS/MehdiKhiatiDS.github.io/_posts/2020-01-12-MachineLearning-OceanPredictions.md

 ---
 layout: post
-title: Machine Learning Prediciting Ocean Water Temperature!
+title: Machine Learning for the Ocean!
-subtitle: Fitting a  Regression model.
+subtitle: Fitting Regression models.

 ---
 ##### Chooses a target, evaluation metric, and baseline for regression: